Hsieh / DeliveranceThunder and Rain

 FourthNine

 Deliver yourself from your great toe.
-Then the companion comes and confides.
+Then the companion comes, And him you can trust.

 Small Image